 How Predisposed Is Someone to Having a Mental Health Disorder?

 There are certain factors that make a person more likely to develop a mental health disorder.
-These include family history, personal history, and biological and environmental factors, such as:
+These include family history, personal history, biological and environmental factors, stress, genetics, and poor social support such as:

 - Family members who have had a mental illness

 - Experience of childhood trauma or other trauma, including violence, neglect, or abuse

 These predispositions do not necessarily mean that a person will develop a mental health disorder, but they can increase the likelihood that one will.
 Because certain substance use disorders sometimes associate with specific mental health disorders, there may also be a direct correlation between having a particular mental health disorder and developing an addiction to a particular type of drug, and vice versa.
 This may be a factor in the correlation of alcohol with depression or of stimulants with psychotic disorders.

 What Can Happen if a Mental Health Problem Is Not Addressed?

 If there is a mental health problem that has not been addressed, there are several potential outcomes.

 First, left untreated, mental health issues can worsen, deteriorating the person’s quality of life and having a negative effect on loved ones and on the person’s responsibilities.
 In some cases, this can lead to other societal issues, such as homelessness, legal troubles, violence, and victimization.

 Also, the person may choose to self-medicate, as discussed above.
 In this case, the person may develop the additional challenge of a substance use disorder or addiction.
 If this occurs, the substance may adversely affect the mental illness in a way that is unexpected, causing a spiraling effect that makes both disorders worse, resulting in issues that are more complicated and time-consuming to treat.
 Without treating all aspects of co-occurring disorders, the individual disorders are more likely to recur, and the person is more likely to relapse into both the mental illness and the substance abuse.